fiquinho/reinforcement_learning_study/agents/deep_q_learning/mountain_car/README.md

 # Mountain Car with Deep Q Learning

-![Trained agent on MountainCar-v0](https://s7.gifyu.com/images/trained_agent.gif) *Trained agent playing the game*
+![Trained agent on MountainCar-v0](https://s7.gifyu.com/images/trained_agent.gif)

+*Trained agent playing the game*

-This module can be used to train a DQN agent to play [MountainCar](https://gym.openai.com/envs/MountainCar-v0/) environment from [Gym](https://gym.openai.com/).
+This module can be used to train a DQN agent to play the [MountainCar](https://gym.openai.com/envs/MountainCar-v0/) environment from [Gym](https://gym.openai.com/).

 It also has tools to evaluate and visualize the agent performance.